 * Arlington National Cemetery and Arlington House (Robert E. Lee Memorial)

 Starting Time: 10:00am.
 This tour lasts about 4+ hours.
 I would not recommend planning another activity earlier than 3:30pm on the day you are joining me for a tour.

-Starting Location: The tour begins on 15th Street NW, just steps from the NW corner of the Commerce Department and the intersection of 15th Street (300 block) and Pennsylvania Ave. (see map below)
+Starting Location: The tour begins on 15th Street NW, at the NW corner of the Commerce Department and the intersection of 15th Street (300 block) and Pennsylvania Ave. (see map below) this intersection is about 150 feet away from the White House Visitor Center.

 Ending Location: Not far from the grounds of the Washington Monument, close to many DC attractions, dining possibilities and Metro Stops.